apache/usergrid/docs/security-and-auth/authenticating-users-and-application-clients.md

 Using your app’s client id and client secret values, your app can connect to the Usergrid application endpoint to request an access token.
 The client ID and secret for your app can be found in 'Getting Started' section of the API Services admin portal, under 'Server App Credentials'.

 <div class="admonition warning"> <p class="first admonition-title">WARNING</p> <p class="last">
 Warning: You should never authenticate this way from a client-side app such as a mobile app.
 A hacker could analyze your app and extract the credentials for malicious use even if those credentials are compiled and in binary format.
-See "safe mobile access" in [Authenticating API requests](authenticating-api-requests.html) for additional considerations in keeping access to your app and its data secure.
+See [Security Best Practices](../security-and-auth/securing-your-app.html) for additional considerations in keeping access to your app and its data secure.
 </p></div>

 ### Request syntax